ipunkt/laravel-scaffolding/README.md

 This laravel package can scaffold a new resource within seconds.
 It uses all project-based template stubs to get your project-based setup within the stubs.

+You provide your type of scaffolding by providing your stubs.
+We seed the first stubs with the package publishing.
+Afterwards you can modify all stubs to suit your needs.
+After configuring your stubs they will automatically be generated.

+This boosts your development time a lot.

 ## Quickstart

 ```